ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
 However, that's not possible since the XCM implementation is still in progress.

+Therefore, the transfer will occur from the relay chain to the smart contracts.

 **Custody**

 Incentives lent from Kusama treasury will be deposited in a multisig wallet entitled to all protocols to increase security, leverage collective sinergies among the ecosystem and prevent malicious behavior of incentives recipients.